yigbt/deepFPlearn/README.md

 ..

-### Use conda environment outside the singularity container
+### Set up conda environment

-To use this tool outside of the Singularity container first create the respective conda environment with one of these options:
+To use this tool outside of the Singularity container first create the respective conda environment:

 1. Create the conda env from scratch